Evangeline Anderson-Rajkumar: Studies in divinity

 In the year 1984, Anderson-Rajkumar joined the United Theological College, Bengaluru and enrolled herself for pursuing the degree of Bachelor of Divinity (BD).
-She later left for Sweden in the year 1987 and pursued a one-year programme of the Church of Sweden in Göteborg.
+She later left for Sweden in the year 1987 and pursued a one-year programme of the Church of Sweden in Gothenburg.

 Research studies and lecturership

 Post-graduate

 Anderson-Rajkumar later returned to India in 1988 and pursued the degree of Master of Theology M. Th. in the discipline of theology in the Tamil Nadu Theological Seminary, Madurai and completed it by 1990.

 Lecturership

 Serampore College, the constituent college of the Senate of Serampore College, Serampore, West Bengal invited her to be on its faculty.
 Accepting the offer, Anderson-Rajkumar left for Serampore in the year 1990 and taught Theology and Ethics.
 She later left for doctoral studies to Bengaluru in 1994.

 Doctoral studies

-Later, Anderson-Rajkumar enrolled as a doctoral candidate at the South Asia Theological Research Institute (SATHRI) in Bengaluru and earned the doctoral degree of Doctor of Theology (Th.D.) in the discipline of Feminist Theology.
+Later, Anderson-Rajkumar enrolled as a doctoral candidate at the South Asia Theological Research Institute (SATHRI) in Bengaluru and earned the doctoral degree of Doctor of Theology (ThD) in the discipline of Feminist Theology.